dkessner/PCHA/_sources/doc/topics.md

 * 2.2 Sum/Difference formulas
     - learning targets:
-        - sum/difference formulas
+        - use the sum/difference formulas
-        - derivation of sum/difference formula for tan from the formulas for sin/cos
+        - derive the sum/difference formula for tan from the formulas for sin/cos
     - reference:
         - OSP 7.2